-If you are well to spend a few dollars, you can have your home valued by a professional and can find a reputable local valuer with a quick Google search.
+If you’re willing to spend a few dollars, you can have your home valued by a professional valuer.
+A quick Google search will help you find a qualified valuer in your area.
 This is a very objective way to gain an accurate valuation.

 The power of proximity

 Take the time to check out properties that are currently on the market.
 Arrange to view some properties in your area with comparable features to your own.
 When you visit those properties, try to remove any subjectivity about the way they are decorated, and focus only on the similar features they have to your property, such as a pool or granny flat.

 At buyMyplace, we provide our vendors with access to Comparative Market Analysis reports powered by Core Logic, which provide market-based estimates to guide you in determining your property’s value.

 Many people also choose to set their property price higher than the true value, with the expectation that buyers will negotiate the price, so it is a bonus if they don’t.

 Ideally, you should use a few different techniques to determine a fair and reasonable sale price for your property.
 However, at the end of the day, the value of your property is whatever a buyer is willing to pay.
 And remember, the price you set isn’t permanent.
 Play the market and adjust as you go!